 After Hurricane Dorian, The 'Wikipedia Of Maps' Came To The Rescue

-With thousands of people missing, and homes and roads underwater, responders needed to know where to look.
+With thousands of people missing and homes and roads underwater, responders needed to know where to look.
 They also needed to quickly assess the damage across multiple islands and determine the best places to set up distribution points for food, water and other basic needs.
 But they couldn't, because maps of the Abaco Islands, where Dorian made landfall, were incomplete.

-That is, until 107 volunteers from all around the world logged onto their computers and, over the course of five days, used satellite imagery and mapping software to identify and draw more than 1,600 roads and 9,000 buildings.
+That is, until 107 volunteers from around the world logged onto their computers and, over the course of five days, used satellite imagery and mapping software to identify and draw more than 1,600 roads and 9,000 buildings.

 "Without a complete and comprehensive operating picture for all parties on the ground to use, we couldn't plan our response activities to Dorian," says Chani Goering, a spokesperson for the Pacific Disaster Center, a Hawaii-based technology company that helped coordinate the government and nongovernmental organization response to the hurricane.
 "Humanitarian mappers provided a critically valuable service to us in filling a data gap.
 In some cases, it was lifesaving."

 Here in the United States — as in most of the developed world — a smartphone can provide directions to just about any location.
-With Google Maps, Apple Maps or any other map app, we often take for granted how easy it is to navigate from point A to point B.
+With Google Maps, Apple Maps or any other map app, we often take for granted how easy it is to navigate from Point A to Point B.

 But a lot of areas in developing countries don't exist on a map.
-Google Maps might show a major road running through a certain area, but instead of houses, schools and health clinics, the "map" simply shows empty land.
+Google Maps might show a major road running through a certain area, but instead of houses, schools and health clinics, the "map" shows empty land.
 That's because mapping takes resources – and most map companies won't be able to sell online ads to defray the cost of mapping remote and poor areas.
 Some national governments also lack the time and resources to map remote areas themselves.

 Yet maps are critical in such places.
 Because of issues like poverty, poor governance and a lack of infrastructure, many of these areas are susceptible to disasters and disease outbreaks.
 Without maps, humanitarian workers can be hamstrung in their efforts to respond.
 So they're increasingly turning to maps built online by professional and amateur cartographers who might be thousands of miles away from the crisis — with details filled in by locals on the ground.

 "This happens surprisingly often that we are in areas that are not on any commercial maps," says Jan Böhm, a communications and community engagement manager for Doctors Without Borders (also known as Médecins Sans Frontières, or MSF).
-"And very often we find tens of thousands of people living in these unmapped territories."
+"And very often, we find tens of thousands of people living in these unmapped territories."

-Often, organizations like MSF and the Humanitarian OpenStreetMap Team (HOT), a U.S.-based nonprofit, carry out mapping efforts in response to urgent crises, like Hurricane Dorian.
-But in 2014, MSF, HOT, the American Red Cross and the British Red Cross decided they also needed to get ahead of crises.
+Often, organizations like MSF and the Humanitarian OpenStreetMap Team, a U.S.-based nonprofit, carry out mapping efforts in response to urgent crises, like Hurricane Dorian.
+But in 2014, MSF, HOT, the American Red Cross and the British Red Cross decided they needed to get ahead of crises.
 That's why they founded the Missing Maps initiative, which calls for volunteers from around the world to help humanitarian workers and organizations map all of the most vulnerable places in the developing world in case problems arise.

 Of course, when disaster does strike, the mapping ramps up.

-This year, in addition to mapping the Bahamas, Missing Maps volunteers have mapped Ebola-affected areas in the Democratic Republic of Congo, areas in Mozambique hit by Cyclones Idai and Kenneth, parts of Honduras affected by a dengue outbreak and communities hit by floods in the Indian state of Kerala as well as the Amazon rainforest, where fire continues to ravage one of the planet's most important ecosystems and the indigenous communities that dwell within it.
+This year, in addition to mapping the Bahamas, Missing Maps volunteers have mapped Ebola-affected areas in the Democratic Republic of Congo, areas in Mozambique hit by Cyclones Idai and Kenneth, parts of Honduras affected by a dengue outbreak, communities hit by floods in the Indian state of Kerala, and the Amazon rainforest, where fire continues to ravage one of the planet's most important ecosystems and the indigenous communities that dwell within it.

 The volunteers — many of whom are not professional cartographers — use satellite imagery to digitally outline basic features like buildings, roads and waterways in OpenStreetMap, an open-source website that has been dubbed the "Wikipedia of maps."
 In essence, OpenStreetMap serves as a shared global repository of geographic data and information that can be refined over time.